Innovative Learning in SE21

 Digital Safety Leaders

-eSafety (also sometimes known as Digital Safety) is a key priority for our College, and one of our key eSafety initiatives is to engage and empower students to be advocates for their own digital wellbeing.
+eSafety (sometimes known as Digital Safety) is a priority for our College, and one of our key eSafety initiatives is to engage and empower students to be advocates for their digital well-being.

 We currently have two groups of DSLs in the Senior School.
 Our Middle School team focuses on issues such as managing screen time effectively, online etiquette, and gaming.
 Our Upper School team engages with students on important issues such as digital footprint and catfishing.